techCarpenter/brianjdevries.com/src/career.md

 - Helped port a Windows Forms desktop app to a Vue webapp for [Life Storage](https://lifestorage.com)
 - Set up my own DNS server with a Raspberry Pi
 - Contributed to the open source project Foam ([pull request #865](https://github.com/foambubble/foam/pull/865))
-- Designed and developed two client websites: [Professional Turf Solutions](/projects/pro-turf-solutions) and [Anna's dog grooming](https://annasdoggrooming.netlify.app)
+- Designed and developed two client websites

 Other personal project details can be found on my [project page](/projects) and on [github](https://github.com/techcarpenter).